Zxy876/DriftSystem/docs/STATE.md

 - Root-level shell scripts (e.g., `build_and_deploy.sh`, `test_all.sh`) for building, testing, and deployment workflows

 ## 7. Next Actions (task-based, GPT readable)
-- [ ] Extend the heart-level JSON schema and `Level` dataclass to encode beat sequences and task descriptors.
+- [ ] Hydrate beats/scene/rules/tasks/exit data into `backend/data/heart_levels/*.json` and extend `story_loader` to populate `LevelExtensions` from disk.
-- [ ] Refactor `story_engine` to drive progression through explicit beats, wiring in `event_manager`, `scene_orchestrator`, and `quest_runtime` data flows.
+- [ ] Evolve `story_engine.advance` to consume beat definitions, emit world patches, and coordinate with `event_manager`.
-- [ ] Update backend tests (`test_beats_v1.py`, `test_quest_runtime.py`) plus add new regression coverage for beat advancement and world patch synchronization.
+- [ ] Wire QuestRuntime rule triggers through `/world/story/rule-event` and deliver actionable updates back to the player.
-- [ ] Confirm the Minecraft plugin applies beat-driven patches without regressions (world sync, minimap, command overrides).
+- [ ] Implement SceneLoader / SceneCleanupService / RuleEventBridge in `system/mc_plugin` to apply and clean Phase 1.5 scenes.
-- [ ] Implement SceneLoader / SceneCleanupService / RuleEventBridge in `mc_plugin` and connect to `/story/rule-event`.
+- [ ] Refresh backend regression tests (`backend/test_beats_v1.py`, `backend/test_quest_runtime.py`) for the new schema and beat/task flows.

 ## 8. Risks
 - Quest runtime and beat tests reference structures that are absent from live level data, creating drift between planned and implemented behavior.
-- Event and scene orchestration modules exist but remain unused, increasing the chance of regressions when integrating beats later.
+- Phase 1.5 HTTP endpoints and rule-listener hooks are unexercised, so regressions may surface when the Minecraft bridge is introduced.

 ## 9. Notes (high-level intent)
 - This document is the central source of truth for shared world state; update collaboratively as plans evolve